markviews/FriendNotes/README.md

 ## Notes

+* [Here's](https://github.com/markviews/FriendNotes-to-VRCX) a tool to add your notes to VRCX
 * UIExpansion Kit and VRChatUtilityKit required
 * You can change the date format, check out [this page](https://www.c-sharpcorner.com/blogs/date-and-time-format-in-c-sharp-programming1) for syntax
 * You can add notes to anyone, not just friends